Montana reports 143 new COVID-19 cases

-Montana’s Coronavirus Task Force is reporting 143 additional confirmed cases of COVID-19 Saturday morning.
+Montana’s Coronavirus Task Force is reporting 143 additional confirmed cases of COVID-19 Tuesday, March 9.

 The new cases include: